Frequently Asked Questions

-Overall, all US citizens and Green Card holders are required to file a US federal income tax return each year if their income is over the minimum threshold.
-It doesn’t matter where you have earned this income, what currency it is earned in or whether you have also paid taxes in the country in which you reside.
-You are required to file in the US if your income is above these levels.
+Overall, US citizens and Green Card holders are required to file a US Federal Tax Return each year if their income is over the minimum threshold.
+No matter where you have earned this income, what currency it is earned in, or whether you have also paid taxes in the country in which you reside, you are required to file in the US if your income is above these levels.

 The thresholds are currently:

 - Married filing jointly with income over $20,600

 - Married filing separately with income over $4,000